udel-biotm-lab/BERT-CLRE/README.md

 done

 ```
+The datasets for contrastive pre-training will be shared soon!

 ### 4. Fine-tuning of BERT model:
 After the pre-training, we then can fine-tune the BERT model on the evaluation sets of PPI, DDI and ChemProt:\